dogdoglization/node-jsso-server/README.md

 #### Stub Error handler
 Sometime we need handle exceptions that cannot controlled by the error handlers passed in function calls.
 For example, JSSO.ConnectionError and JSSO.TimeoutError which may occur anytime.
-As the result there is a stub error handler for each stub:
+As the result there is a error handler for each stub:
 ```JavaScript
 var jsso = new JSSO("some.id");
 jsso.onError = function(error) { //custom your stub error handler here